computernewb/collab-vm-server-1.2/docs/building.md

-Compiling the Collab3 monorepo is fairly easy.
+Compiling the Collab3 monorepo code is fairly easy.

-## Notice
+# Notice

-Windows support is
+Windows is not supported by the Collab3 developers, and the project will not configure if targeting a Windows platform.

+This is an intentional change, and it will not be reverted until:

+- DBus p2p works on Windows
+- Windows QEMU supports modules, and passing handles to and from QEMU and another process

-## Dependencies
+# Dependencies

-GCC 11+ or Clang 13+ are recommended compiler versions.
+GCC 11+ or Clang 14+ are recommended compiler versions, however newer versions are acceptable too.

+Libraries:

 * Boost 1.75 or above
 * fmt